-Someone who is willing to take a chance on the changing environment without putting so much at risk, a well-equipped Mini lathe may be a sound investment.
+For someone who is willing to take a chance on the changing environment without putting so much at risk, a well-equipped Mini lathe may be a sound investment.
 In the related post, there are a few illustrations.

 The only gap between the mini and the midi is the horsepower count.
 The bed swing begins at 12′′ and goes up to 14′′ with a 3/4 to 1 HP engine.

-When you install a bed expansion to transform items like table legs or baseball bats, or other chairs, the space here between middle may be stretched up to 40′′.
+When you install a bed expansion to transform items like table legs or baseball bats, or other chairs, the space here between the middle may be stretched up to 40′′.

-So, what is a midi lathe and what’s the price point?
+So, what is a midi lathe, and what’s the price point?
 A standard quality midi lathe costs around $400 and $1000.